mat-kalinowski/Audio-Mastery/README.md

 ### Current work

-Apllying eq with reference song and comparing both songs on similarity in django backend.
+Applying EQ with reference song and comparing both songs on similarity in django backend.
 Initial functionality implemented in ```audio-compare``` directory

 ### Stack used
 * npm and webpack